shihankanungo/shihankanungo.github.io/quotes.md

 > "Life is found in the dance between your deepest desire and your greatest fear." --- Wayne Dyer

+> "Practice like you've never won, but perform like you've never lost." --- Michael Jordan.

 > "What you get by achieving your goals is not as important as what you become by achieving your goals." --- Zig Ziglar

 > "I've missed more than 9000 shots in my career.
 I've lost almost 300 games.
 26 times, I've been trusted to take the game winning shot and missed.
 I've failed over and over and over again in my life.
 And that is why I succeed." <br>